LiamACox/github-uw-student-environment/README.md

 <h1>Setting up Github on the Student Server</h1>

-If you have used Git for external projects on the student server before, run the command `ls -al ~/.ssh`. if the output includes a file called `id_ed25519.pub` skip to **Step 6)** using the already existing key.
+If you have used Git for external projects or have created SSH keys on the student server before, run the command `ls -al ~/.ssh`.
+If the output includes a file called `id_ed25519.pub` skip to **Step 6)** using the already existing key.

 1) Create an SSH key using `ssh-keygen -t ed25519 -C "your_email@example.com"`.
 Use the same email as your Github account.
 2) When prompted for the location of the key, leave it untouched.
 It should look something like `/u0/WATIAM/.ssh/id_ed25519`.